 1. Add a HIIT Program to Your Workout Routine

 If you want to improve your endurance, one of the best ways to do it is through High Intensity Interval Training (HIIT) workouts.
-You won’t have to sustain exercises for long, but they are going to be at a high intensity, as the name implies.
+You won’t have to sustain exercises for long, but the intervals are going to be intense.

 If you want to become fitter quickly, you have to do HIIT.
 You’ll do short bits of cardio exercise that can last anywhere from 10 seconds to five minutes, and you’ll have short rest breaks in between.

-Plus, since you don’t need as much time, HIIT is great for days when you need to rush out the door for work and don’t have much time to get a workout in.
-Or when you get home late from work and don’t have too much time for a workout before dinner and bed.
+Plus, since you don’t need as much time, HIIT is great for busy days.
+Need to get out the door early in the morning?
+You can still get a quick 15-minute HIIT workout in.
+Home late from work?
+You can likely wedge a short workout in before dinner and bed.